Tours at the Polk Museum of Art

 The Polk Museum of Art Education Department offers tours year-round for adults and children.

 Groups are always invited to visit the Museum on their own anytime during Museum hours.
 Admission is free.

 Audio Guides to compliment your visit are available online HERE.

 Please complete the form below to inform us of large self-guided tours (12+ persons).
 We will contact you if the Museum is unable to accommodate your visit.

 Docent-Led Tours (one-hour)

-Do you have a group or class that would like to have it’s own personilized tour?
+Do you have a group or class that would like to have it’s own personalized tour?
 Visit the Polk Museum of Art with one of our Museum-trained volunteer docent tour guides.
 A minimum of ten people is required and must be requested at least two weeks in advance.
+Groups of sixty or more will be asked to split their group over two different tour hours.
 For student groups grades K-12, one chaperone is required per ten students.
 Docent-led tours have a $30 per docent fee.
 Groups of 25 or more may require two or more docents.

 Docent-led tours focus on connecting conversations between visitors and art.
-Tours create an atmosphere to develop love and appreciation for the arts, encourage critical thinking, and cover skills to connect viewers with art on view.
+Tours create an atmosphere to develop a love and appreciation for the arts, encourage critical thinking, and cover skills to connect viewers with exhibitions on view.